esm7/obsidian-rtl/README.md

 This plugin adds configurable RTL support for [Obsidian](https://obsidian.md).

-It relies on the RTL `direction` property of [CodeMirror](https://codemirror.net/doc/manual.html), which is the editor component that Obsidian uses.
+It relies on the RTL support of [CodeMirror](https://codemirror.net/doc/manual.html), which is the editor component that Obsidian uses.
 Although CodeMirror supports just a global direction (no auto-detection by paragraph as we'd all love to have), within this limitation this is the real deal:
 Arabic, Hebrew and Farsi can be typed and rendered in Right-to-Left manner just as you'd expect.